Pedaling Kindness: Youth Build E-Bikes for People In Need

 What happens after the ebikes are built?

-Once the eBikes are built, they are donated to individuals with disabilities who need a reliable mode of transportation.
+Once the eBikes are built, they are donated to individuals in need of a reliable mode of transportation.
 The recipients are not only grateful for the newfound level of freedom and independence, but the youth participants are also proud of their contributions to the community.

 Overall, "Pedaling Kindness" is an excellent example of how nonprofit-small business collaborations can make a meaningful impact in the community.
 By emphasizing both hard and soft skill development, this program equips young people with the tools they need to succeed while making a positive impact in the lives of others.

 If you have a student between the ages of 16 - 24 years of age who is interested, please fill out the application form today!
-Acts of Kindness Ebike Project Application Form
+(Applications closed as of 04/05/23) Acts of Kindness Ebike Project Application Form

 If you're interested in learning more about the "Pedaling Kindness" program and keeping up-to-date with its progress, we encourage you to check back for updates regularly.
 We also invite you to subscribe to the Asian Roundtable of Colorado's Facebook page at https://www.facebook.com/asianroundtable for more information about this and other community initiatives.